How to authenticate your personal domain name

 Step #1: Connect to your account systeme.io

-First, go to your Menu (below your profile picture), then to "Settings" (number 1 in the image).
-Thereafter, click on "Emails" (number 2 in the image)
+First, go to the Menu (below your profile picture), then to "Settings" (number 1 in the image).
+In the settings menu, click on "Emails" (number 2 in the image).

 Go to the "Domains" section, then to "Click here to authenticate your domain and display its information in your email header, which will help improve your email delivery rates" (number 3 in the image).